nos07/placebook/README.md

 ```

 # TODO

-- Using API routes
+- Switch to drizzle-orm from Prisma as the database ORM
-- Re-design primsa entity
+- Vercel storage form S3/uploadthing
-  - Add new role ()
+- Vercel Postgres

 # Cloning/Forking